games24x7-opensource/starlink-ota/api/README.md

   4. Optionally, stores detailed logs in the history blob container
   5. Responds with acknowledgment

-These API flows demonstrate how CodePush Server interacts with various storage layers (Redis, DynamoDB/Azure Table, S3/Azure Blob) to manage apps, deployments, and updates efficiently.
+These API flows demonstrate how Starlink Server interacts with various storage layers (Redis, DynamoDB/Azure Table, S3/Azure Blob) to manage apps, deployments, and updates efficiently.
 The use of caching (Redis) and separation of concerns between different storage types allows for scalable and performant operations.